Sino-Vietnamese War: Background

-Just as the First Indochina War—which emerged from the complex situation following World War II—and the Vietnam War both exploded from the unresolved aftermath of political relations, the Third Indochina War again followed the unresolved problems of the earlier wars.
+Just as the First Indochina War—which emerged from the complex situation following World War II—and the Vietnam War arose from the indecisive aftermath of political relations, the Third Indochina War again followed the unresolved problems of the earlier wars.

-The major allied victors of World War II, the United Kingdom, the United States, and the Soviet Union, all agreed that the area belonged to the French.
+The victors of World War II, the United Kingdom, the United States, and the Soviet Union, all agreed that the area belonged to the French.
 As the French did not have the means to immediately retake Indochina, the major powers agreed that the British would take control and troops would occupy the south while Nationalist Chinese forces would move in from the north.
 Nationalist Chinese troops entered the country to disarm Japanese troops north of the 16th parallel on 14 September 1945.
 The parallel divided Indochina into Chinese and British controlled zones (see Timeline of World War II (1945)).
-The British landed in the south rearming the small body of interned French forces as well as parts of the surrendered Japanese forces to aid in retaking southern Vietnam, as there were not enough British troops immediately available.
+The British landed in the south and rearmed the small body of interned French forces as well as parts of the surrendered Japanese forces to aid in retaking southern Vietnam, as there were not enough British troops available.

 On the urging of the Soviet Union, Ho Chi Minh initially attempted to negotiate with the French, who were slowly reestablishing their control across the area, although still under British control until hostilities had ceased.
 Once hostilities had ended, the British handed over the territory to the French.
 In January 1946, the Viet Minh won elections across central and northern Vietnam.
-On 6 March 1946, Ho signed an agreement allowing French forces to replace Nationalist Chinese forces, in exchange for French recognition of the Democratic Republic of Vietnam as a "free" republic within the French Union, with the specifics of such recognition to be determined by future negotiation.
+On 6 March 1946, Ho signed an agreement allowing French forces to replace Nationalist Chinese forces, in exchange for French recognition of the Democratic Republic of Vietnam as a "free" republic within the French Union, with the specifics of such recognition to be negotiated later.
 British forces departed on 26 March 1946, leaving Vietnam in the control of the French.
 The French landed in Hanoi by March 1946 and in November of that year they ousted the Viet Minh from the city.
-Soon thereafter, the Viet Minh began a guerrilla war against the French Union forces, beginning the first Indochina War.
+The Viet Minh resumed guerrilla warfare against the French Union forces, beginning the first Indochina War.